sudheerj/javascript-interview-questions/README.md

 174. ### Can you apply chaining on conditional operator

-     Yes, you can apply chaining on conditional operator similar to if … else if … else if … else chain.
+     Yes, you can apply chaining on conditional operators similar to if … else if … else if … else chain.
 The syntax is going to be as below,

      ```javascript
      function traceValue(someParam) {